DASHBOARD

 *Projected/estimated value

-To inform the dashboard design, I conducted a quick competitive analysis to identify primary user groups:
+To inform the dashboard design, I conducted a quick competitive analysis to identify common AP dashboard content and primary user groups:

 To understand how the data is used, I generated user stories and flows.